KamiYomu/KamiYomu/README.md

 ## 👨‍💻 Contributing
 1. Fork the repository
+2. Select the develop branch (`git checkout develop`)
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request against the ``develop`` branch
+6. Open a Pull Request against the ``develop`` branch

 ## 🛠️ Development Setup

 We recommend using Visual Studio 2022 or later with the .NET 8 SDK installed.
 However, you can also run KamiYomu using VsCode.

 ### Using Visual Studio